 Kindsight as you probably guessed is a portmanteau of kindness and hindsight.
 We use hindsight as a way of understanding a situation or event after it has happened thinking about what we would have done differently had we been aware of certain information.
 It can either be used in a slightly passive way or as a way to beat ourselves up.
 Kindsight in a sense is taking more responsibility and thinking about the learning – not in a blaming way – but to help us reach a sense of closure.

 We can also use kindsight to understand that we can’t always predict or control other people.
 I have a strong sense of justice and sometimes feel stung when I feel things haven’t been resolved properly.
-However, I’m not a judge or a jury and it’s not for me to determine how other people should be dealt with.
+However, I’m not a judge or a jury; it’s not for me to determine how other people should be dealt with.
 Likewise, waiting for a perceived injustice to be acknowledged also puts the control firmly with others and leaves you powerless: you are left waiting for someone to recognise your feelings, which realistically may never happen.
 Kindsight helps us to reflect on those situations and accept the behaviours of others is out of our sphere of influence.

 Why do we struggle to let things go?

 We often use the past to confirm the stories we think about ourselves.
 It helps us reinforce where we think we’re not good enough or what our perceived weaknesses are.
 However, it’s very easy to pick out selected memories that reinforce our self-limiting beliefs (whilst selectively forgetting about the ones that don’t).
-Human beings don’t like to be wrong, which is why we find it so easy to remember moments which clarify our negative thoughts about ourselves.
+Human beings don’t like to be wrong.
+This is why we find it so easy to remember moments which clarify our negative thoughts about ourselves.

 Benefits of kindsight